-- (2) The States referred to in sub-rule (1) shall also be entitled to appoint one or more advisers to assist their accredited representatives. - (3) The States referred to in sub-rule (1) shall have the rights and entitlements in accordance with the standards stipulated under Annex 13. - (4) A State which has a special interest in an accident by virtue of fatalities or serious injuries to its citizens shall be entitled to appoint an expert who shall have rights and entitlements in accordance with standards stipulated under Annex 13. - (5) Any State which on request provides information, facilities or experts to Aircraft Accident Investigation Bureau shall also be entitled to appoint an accredited representative to participate in the investigation who shall have the rights and entitlements in accordance with the standards stipulated under Annex 13. - (6) The Aircraft Accident Investigation Bureau on receipt of a notification of an accident or a serious incident to an Indian registered aircraft in the territory of another State, may appoint accredited representative and advisors to participate in the investigation and intimate it to the State of Occurrence. - 7.
-Protection of evidence, custody, removal and preservation of damaged aircraft.-(1) In the case of an accident or a serious incident, which is required to be notified under Rule 4, the Investigator-in-Charge shall have unhampered access to the wreckage and all relevant material and information, including flight recorders and Air Traffic Services records, and shall have unrestricted control over it to ensure that a detailed examination can be made without delay by authorised personnel participating in the investigation. - (2) The aircraft and contents thereof shall not, except by a person under the authority of the DG, AAIB, be removed or otherwise interfered with:
+- (2) The States referred to in sub-rule (1) shall also be entitled to appoint one or more advisers to assist their accredited representatives. - (3) The States referred to in sub-rule (1) shall have the rights and entitlements in accordance with the standards stipulated under Annex13. - (4) A State which has a special interest in an accident by virtue of fatalities or serious injuries to its citizens shall be entitled to appoint an expert who shall have rights and entitlements in accordance with standards stipulated under Annex13. - (5) Any State which on request provides information, facilities or experts to Aircraft Accident Investigation Bureau shall also be entitled to appoint an accredited representative to participate in the investigation who shall have the rights and entitlements in accordance with the standards stipulated under Annex 13. - (6) The Aircraft Accident Investigation Bureau on receipt of a notification of an accident or a serious incident to an Indian registered aircraft in the territory of another State, may appoint accredited representative and advisers to participate in the investigation and intimate it to the State of Occurrence. - (7) If AAIB has any data available from a flight recorder of an Aircraft involved in an accident or incident, it shall - a) Without delay, provide the State conducting the investigation with all such data which is available; and - b) Not divulge such data without the express consent of the State conducting the investigation.